basmaadrii/ptc_android_test/README.md

 4. The item detail page:
     - It's a page that shows the information about the selected item
-    - Should be displayed this information:
+    - The following should be displayed:
         - Image or image gallery;
         - Name and brand;
         - Price, old price and discount;